CtrlK

 Completeness

-Clearly answers both what (orchestrate test workflows, define graphs, parallel execution, smart selection) AND when with explicit 'Use this skill when...' clause listing specific trigger scenarios.
+The description clearly answers both 'what' (orchestrate complex test workflows, define execution graphs, parallel execution, smart test selection) and 'when' (explicit 'Use this skill when...' clause with specific trigger scenarios and terms).

 3 / 3